John Shreve

 John Shreve (April 8, 1762 – September 8, 1854) began his military service during the American Revolutionary War when he was thirteen years old.

 Early years

 John Shreve was born on April 8, 1762 to Israel Shreve and Grace Curtis, his wife.
 John was welcomed into a large family of Quaker farmers that had settled in 1699 at Mount Pleasant in Mansfield Township, Province of New Jersey.
-The former Shreve homestead, Mount Pleasant, and the former Curtis homestead, Ogston, are still close neighbors on Mount Pleasant Road.
+The former Shreve homestead, Mount Pleasant, and the former Curtis homestead, Ogston, still sit as close neighbors on Mount Pleasant Road.

 While living near Salem, Ohio, John wrote his autobiography on April 8, 1853: "My mother died when I was about nine years old.
 My father married again in about three years after."
 After Grace died on December 12, 1771, Israel married Mary Cokely in Christ Church, Philadelphia on May 10, 1773.

 Prior to the outbreak of war in 1775, John was reportedly living with his father on a farm near the village of Rancocas in southern Burlington County.